 Certain cultures in Venezuela and Cambodia consider tarantulas a delicacy.
-They remove the hairs (which can cause an itch or skin irritation in humans) by roasting over an open fire and then they are eaten.
+They remove the hairs (which can cause an itch or skin irritation in humans) by roasting over an open fire, and then they eat them.

 Tarantulas shed their external skeletons.
 During this process, they also replace internal organs such as stomach lining, or female genitalia.
 They can even regrow lost appendages.
-Generally, a one to 3 years old will molt two-three times, young adults once a year and a mature adult about every two years.
+Generally, a one to 3 years old will moult two-three times, young adults once a year, and a mature adult about every two years.

-And for those of you who are still with me, here is an incredible video showing a tarantula’s egg sac being opened.
+And for those of you who are still with me, here is an incredible video showing a tarantula’s egg sac as it is being opened.
 My thoughts on watching this was “that’s a very large bunch of baby tarantulas!”

 So, you are probably wondering “Do I like them any BETTER now?”
 Sorry, but that is still a resounding no!
 They are right up there with snakes.